dmikushin/cgraph2dot/README.md

 The project consists of the following files:

 - `cgraph2dot` - The main Python script that processes `.cgraph` files
+- `dot2interactive.py` - Python script that converts DOT files to interactive HTML
 - `CGraphVisualizer.cmake` - CMake module for integration with CMake build systems

 ### cgraph2dot

 This is the core Python script that does the actual work of parsing `.cgraph` files and generating the DOT output.

+### dot2interactive.py

+A Python script that converts static DOT files into interactive HTML visualizations using vis.js.
+It provides a rich interactive experience for exploring call graphs with features like:
+- Hierarchical layout with zoom/pan
+- Real-time search and filtering
+- Node collapse/expand on double-click
+- Auto-collapsing control panel
+- Export to PNG
+- No external dependencies (uses CDN for vis.js)

 ### CGraphVisualizer.cmake